 a.
 Your body shape and size

-Every one of us is physiologically different.
 We are not all the same height, we do not weigh the same, our arm and leg lengths are different, and so the list goes on.
-With this in mind, purchasing a chair for yourself becomes a very personal matter as the chair needs to meet your physical requirements.
+With this in mind, purchasing a chair for yourself becomes a very personal thing as the chair needs to meet your physical requirements.
 As an example, if you are very tall, a ‘standard’ chair may not be suitable for you.

-Not only must the chair meet your physical size and shape, but it should also take into account any special requirements that you may have.
-For example, if you have had a recent back operation, or you are suffering from Muskuloskeletal Disorders (MSD) such as lower back pain, muscle strains, tendonitis, etc. Does the chair suit these special needs?
-Do you require an Orthopaedic office chair?
+Not only must the chair match your physical size and shape, but it should also take into account any special requirements that you may have.

 b.
 Workstation setup